Harmonic Forms, Price Inequalities, and Benjamini-Schramm Convergence: Pinched Negative Sectional Curvature

-computed with respect to $g$ and with respect to the Euclidean metric induced by the exponential map.
 By \cite[Theorem 5]{Stein} and its proof (see also \cite{Jones}), there exists a bounded extension map satisfying $E_{T,R,p}f -f = 0$ on $B_{R}(p)\cap M_T$ and with bound $B(\Lambda_H,n)$ depending only on dimension and the Lipschitz constant $\Lambda_H$ for a defining function for $\p M_T$ (\emph{cf.} Corollary \ref{Lconst}).
 Hence we have

 Set to obtain the desired result. \end{proof}

 Given Proposition \ref{coro1}, we can now prove the main estimate of this section.